ecgo3/Itera/README.md

 # itera
-"Itera" means "repeat," "renew," or "do a second time"
+"Itera" is a Latin term meaning "repeat," "renew," or "do a second time"